 So, while you may not be commuting to work in the Panasonic AA-powered speedster anytime soon, Panasonic did prove that you can power a car with AA batteries.
 That is, provided you have a whole lot of them, a vehicle that's extremely lightweight and aerodynamic and with the added expectation that it'll only operate for a very short distance.

-For more information about batteries, battery-powered cars and other related topics, follow the links on the next page.
+For more information about batteries, battery-powered cars and other related topics, follow the links below.

 - Guinness World Records.
 "The Fastest Car powered by Dry Cell Batteries."
 Aug.
 28, 2007.
 (July 27, 2009) http://www.guinnessworldrecords.com/adjudications/070828_fastest_car_powered_by_dry_cell_batteries.aspx